 Real-time streaming

-The rts plugin adds capability to consume Wowza Video Real-Time Streaming at Scale (RTS@S) streams, Wowza Video WebRTC streams, and Wowza Streaming Engine WebRTC streams.
+The Real-Time Streaming (RTS) plugin adds the ability to consume Wowza Video Real-Time Streaming at Scale (RTS@S) streams, Wowza Video WebRTC streams, and Wowza Streaming Engine WebRTC streams.

 Installation